jphg/hello_world/README.md

 # hello_world
 the first repository
-going through the basic process of barnaching ans pull
+going through the basic process of branaching and pull